MegApril/dv-physical-and-nonphysical-injuries/README.md

 # Exploring Domestic Violence Injuries in Colorado (2020–2024)
-## Urban vs Rural Disparities in Physical and Non-Physical Harm
+## Urban vs Rural Comparison for Physical and Non-Physical Harm

-In local news, domestic violence and how the community is responding has been a major area of discussion in Colorado.
-Comparitvely, a minority of the number of domestic violence cases in Colorado report major physical injuries.
-The majority are labeled as either “None” or “Apparent Minor Injury.”
-This project investigates whether these patterns differ across urban and rural counties and what this may suggest about what the way these crimes are changing over time.
+In local news, domestic violence cases and community responses is a major area of discussion.
+Across counties in Colorado, a minority of domestic violence cases report major physical injuries.
+The majority are categorized as 'None' or 'Apparent Minor Injury.'
+This project investigates whether these patterns differ across urban and rural counties and what this may suggest about how these crimes are changing over time.

 ---